mattcarlotta/nextjs-ssr-kit/README.md

 2 - Run `yarn install` to install dependencies.

-3 - While at the application's root directory, start both servers by running `yarn dev`.
+3 - While at the application's root directory, start a dev server by running `yarn dev`.

 <hr />